clojure-finance/clojask/README.md

 - **Unlimited size**

-  It supports datasets larger than memory!
+  It supports datasets larger than memory.

 - **Various Operations**